How to Wire Recessed Ceiling Lights

+Understanding how the switch is wired is the most important part.
 When you turn on a light switch, power goes to the light through the “hot” (black) wire and then back through the neutral (white) wire to the ground.
-The bare ground wires serve as a backup to divert the power safely away in case of an electrical fault.
+The bare or green-wrapped ground wires serve as a backup to divert the power safely away in case of an electrical fault.

 In most cases, two black wires will be attached to the switch’s two terminal screws.
 The white wires will be connected to each other but not to the switch itself; this connection is typically secured by a plastic wire nut.
-The ground wires (usually bare or green-jacketed) will be connected to each other and attached to the grounding screw on the switch (Image 3).
+The ground wires will be connected to each other and attached to the grounding screw on the switch.